-The core skills of swimming are the basic skills your child needs to keep afloat in water and to get ready to start swimming.
+The Core Aquatic Skills of swimming are the basic skills your child needs to keep afloat in water and to get ready to start swimming.

-At the ASA we feel the best way for kids to develop the core skills of swimming is to practise them in a fun way.
+At Swim England we feel the best way for children to develop the core aquatic skills of swimming is to practise them in a fun way.

 Children develop their movement skills at different ages.
 For girls it is between five and eight years, and for boys it is between six and nine.